huangyz0918/termax/.github/PULL_REQUEST_TEMPLATE.md

 Closes #

 <!--
-Thank you for contributing to Termll!
+Thank you for contributing to Termax!
 -->

 #### What has been done to verify that this works as intended?